-Terrorist attacks and other acts of violence or war may affect the markets in which we operate our operations and our profitability.
+Actual or threatened terrorist attacks and other acts of violence or war may affect the markets in which we operate our business and our profitability.

-We may acquire properties located in areas that are susceptible to attack.
+We may own or acquire properties located in areas that are susceptible to attack or damage.
 These attacks may directly impact the value of our assets through damage, destruction, loss or increased security costs.
 Although we may obtain terrorism insurance, we may not be able to obtain sufficient coverage to fund any losses we may incur.
 Risks associated with potential acts of terrorism could sharply increase the premiums we pay for coverage against property and casualty claims.
 Further, certain losses resulting from these types of events are uninsurable or not insurable at reasonable costs.

-More generally, any terrorist attack, other act of violence or war, including armed conflicts, could result in increased volatility in, or damage to, the United States and worldwide financial markets and economy.
+More generally, any actual or threatened terrorist attack, other act of violence or war, including armed conflicts, could result in increased volatility in, or damage to, the United States and worldwide financial markets and economy.